kroma-network/kroma-specs/specs/glossary.md

 - Avoid keeping old unclosed channel data around forever (an unclosed channel is a channel whose final frame was not sent).
 - Bound the number of L1 blocks we have to look back in order to decode [sequencer batches][sequencer-batch] from channels.
-This is particularly relevant during L1 re-orgs, see the [Resetting Pipeline][reset-pipeline] section of the L2 Chain Derivation specifiction for more information.
+This is particularly relevant during L1 re-orgs, see the [Resetting Channel Buffering][reset-pipeline] section of the L2 Chain Derivation specification for more information.

 [reset-pipeline]: ./protocol/derivation.md#resetting-the-pipeline